TITLE 77: PUBLIC HEALTH

 "Opioid" means a narcotic drug or substance that is a Schedule II controlled substance under Section 206 (b)(1), (2), (3), or (5) or (c) of the Illinois Controlled Substances Act.
 (Section 10 (r-5) of the Act)

-"Opioid Alternative Pilot Program participant" means an individual who has received a valid written certification to participate in the Opioid Alternative Pilot Program for a medical condition for which an opioid has been or could be prescribed by a physician based on generally accepted standards of care.
+"Opioid Alternative Pilot Program participant" means an individual who has received a valid written certification to participate in the Opioid Alternative Pilot Program for a medical condition for which an opioid has been or could be prescribed by a certifying health care professional based on generally accepted standards of care.
 (Section 10(r-10) of the Act)

 "Petitioner" means an applicant who seeks to add debilitating medical conditions to those listed in Section 10(h) of the Act as allowed under Section 946.30.